 1. Go ice skating.
-Many of the rinks are open, including the Port Washington Skating Center, The Rinx in Port Jefferson, Superior Ice Rink in Kings Park, Newbridge Arena in Bellmore and the ice rink at Tanger Outlets in Deer Park are all open.
+Many of the rinks are open, including the Port Washington Skating Center, The Rinx in Hauppauge, Superior Ice Rink in Kings Park, Newbridge Arena in Bellmore and the ice rink at Tanger Outlets in Deer Park are all open.
 United Skates of America is also open on Christmas Eve for indoor roller skating.

-5. Catch a holiday show.
+4. Catch a holiday show.
 There are still tickets left to Frosty, and Mary Poppins on Christmas Eve.
-Also, Theatre Three is featuring two family-friendly holiday shows on Christmas Eve.
-Choose from Barnaby Saves Christmas at 11am or A Christmas Carol at 3pm.
+Also, Theatre Three is featuring two family-friendly holiday shows on Christmas Eve: Barnaby Saves Christmas and A Christmas Carol.
+Scrooge is playing, too.

-6. Visit a specialty store to find a truly unique gift.
+5. Visit a specialty store to find a truly unique gift.
 Willis Hobbies in Mineola offers a tremendous array of model trains and an entire floor dedicated to remote-controlled aircraft.
-Dollhouse Alley features a huge selection of houses and accessories for the miniature enthusiast.
-Visit Milleridge Village to find unique toys, retro gifts, delicious sweets and everything Christmas at the Christmas Shoppe.
+Visit Milleridge Village in Jericho to find unique toys, retro gifts, delicious sweets and everything Christmas at the Christmas Shoppe.
 And St. James General Store sells Victorian-era artifacts, old books and children's toys, many locally-made.

-11. Cut your own Christmas tree.
+10. Cut your own Christmas tree.
 If you haven't picked out a tree yet, there's still time!
-Check out our guide to cut-your-own Christmas Tree Farms.
 Several locations remain open until Christmas Eve, plus you might get a deal.

-12. Track Santa with NORAD.
+12. Track Santa, or text or call him.
 See Kris Kringle during the day, and then track his progress online at night as he travels around the world bringing presents to all good little boys and girls.
 Just make sure your kids go to bed before he hits Long Island!